Nickolas-Hernandez/App-Chat/README.md

 # App Chat

 A full-stack React, Node.js, Express, and PostgreSQL application for users who want to connect and chat online.
-This app utilizes web sockets from Socket.io to connect multiple users and allo for messages to be sent in real time.
+This app utilizes web sockets from Socket.io to connect multiple users and allo for messages to be sent in real-time.

 ## Features